jakobevangelista/nextauth-clerk-migration/README.md

     );
   }

-  // semantic representation of changing user profile in clerk return (
+  // semantic representation of changing user profile in Clerk return (
     <>
       <UserButton />